drian0/ac_tech_prototype/README.md

 - To get started you should try to import ac_complex since its textures do already have some sort of normalmaps/specmaps.
 - Please note that some commands of the [Cube2:Sauerbraten editing reference](http://sauerbraten.org/docs/editref.html) have been advanced by Tesseract, check out the [Tesseract README](http://tesseract.gg/README) and [Tesseract Rending Pipeline Documentation](http://tesseract.gg/renderer.txt)
 - The lighting, specularity and normalmapping features of the engine **should be used wisely**.
 We should not create technology driven content.
 AC should retain its theme and should not get a metallic, overbright, overspecced look.
 The reason why things currently look that way is because it is a simple prototype.
 Please note that even the very first AC v1 maps (ac_complex and ac_desert) used zero to no colored lights probably for exactly that reason - technology should serve art and not vice versa.
 - There should be an approach for official maps: Existing official maps should be migrated in a way that preserves the original textures (with normal/specmaps) but textures should not be replaced.
 Lighting should be done in a way that comes close to the v1 look.
 If the author of a map wishes to further improve the map (geometry/textures) it may be better to create a new version (ac_complex and ac_complex_classic).
-This is important to remain true to the original look as described in [Risk of community split](#risk-of-community-split).
+This is important to remain true to the original look as described in [community split](#community-split).

 ## Texture Migration